misavojte/GazePlotterDocs/basic/aoi-customization/index.md

 # AOI Customization

-AOI customization allows you to modify the appearance, names, and order of Areas of Interest (AOIs).
+AOI customization in GazePlotter allows you to modify the appearance, names, and order of Areas of Interest (AOIs) in your eye-tracking visualizations.
 You can create AOI groups, change colors, and apply changes across multiple stimuli.

 ## Accessing AOI customization
 To customize AOIs: